-Here we are, after a long pause, taking our next step with Gazebo.
+Here we are, after a long pause, taking the next step with Gazebo.
 This time we look into how we can create simple models and worlds.
 We’ll see how we can build and modify models in the Gazebo client, where these models should reside, and how to put together a world, first through the GUI and then by manually editing a world file.
 Once we create our world, we have set the scene for what comes next… but that’s for later.
-For now, let’s focus on how objects are represented in Gazebo.
+For now, let’s focus on how objects are represented in the world of Gazebo.

 Whether we live in a simulation or not, both robots and humans, we all exist in a world.
 When we deliberate the application of an autonomous robot, its operation is assumed within the context of an environment.
 So before getting started, we have to set up a representative environment which we will use for testing while we develop our robot.
 In Gazebo, a world is defined in a

 .world file.
 A world file contains a single description in the SDF format, which is a unified language that enables to specify robots, sensors, lights, and any kind of objects, all in one place.

 This is what a basic world looks like:

 <sdf version="1.6"> <world name="default"> <include> <uri>model://sun</uri> </include> <include> <uri>model://ground_plane</uri> </include> </world> </sdf>

 we define a world with name “default”, and within this world, we include a ground and a sun.
 The ground creates a surface at level , which prevents objects from falling for eternity due to gravity, and the sun lights up the world.

 Both the ground plane and the sun are defined as SDF models in Gazebo, and they are referenced here in the world file.
 In the same way, we can define models for our own objects and use them to populate the world.
 For example, let’s use one of the existing models, the